qgustavor/megajs-docs/docs/tutorial/advanced.md

 :::caution

-This code does not work anymore due to changes in MEGA.
+This code does not work anymore due to changes in MEGA as now their servers blocks when a client tries to upload files without any encryption.
+You can still upload already encrypted files, like using CrococryptFile, as long there aren't headers or anything else to trip the detection.
 For more info [check this discussion](https://github.com/qgustavor/mega/discussions/108).

 :::